giovanni2398/healthgpt/docs/tech_specs.md

 HealthGPT is a WhatsApp-based appointment scheduling system for nutritional consultations.
 The system leverages natural language processing through ChatGPT to understand patient requests and automates the scheduling process through Google Calendar integration.

+**Project Purpose:**
+This is a portfolio project developed to demonstrate technical skills in:

+- API Integration (WhatsApp, ChatGPT, Google Calendar)
+- Python Backend Development
+- Natural Language Processing
+- System Architecture Design
+- Test-Driven Development

+**Important Note:**
+This project is not intended for production use.
+It serves as a technical demonstration and learning exercise, showcasing the implementation of various technologies and best practices in software development.

 ## System Architecture

 The system follows a service-oriented architecture with the following key services: